kath-a-rine/reading-notes/301/class-07.md

 3. Yelp API - complete

-4. THe Movie DB API - complete
+4. The Movie DB API - complete

 ## Things I want to know more about